 Being practically organised is essential for high productivity.
 There are quite a number of practical ways to stay organised at work, regardless of whether you are a student, or a corporate worker...

-Having a notepad helps when taking note of minor details.
+Use a notepad Having a notepad helps when taking note of minor details.
 It is easy to forget the execution of minor details; however you can refer back to your notepad to get information while you are busy with bigger tasks at work.
 Using a notepad will help you clear the clutter on your “to do” lists easily.
-A personalised notepad
+A personalised notepad is even better!

 Categorise your tasks